onera/Maia/doc/introduction/introduction.rst

 .. image:: ./images/trees/part_tree_expl.png

-A **part tree** is just a regular tree with additional information (in the form of :cgns:`GlobalNumbering` nodes) that keeps the link with the unpartitioned tree it comes from.
-Notice that the tree structure is **not** the same across all processes.
+A **part tree** is just a regular, norm-compliant tree with additional information (in the form of :cgns:`GlobalNumbering` nodes) that keeps the link with the unpartitioned tree it comes from.
+Notice that the tree structure is **not** necessarily the same across all processes.

-The :cgns:`GlobalNumbering` nodes are at exactly the same positions that the :cgns:`Distribution` nodes were in the distributed tree.
+The :cgns:`GlobalNumbering` nodes are located at the same positions that the :cgns:`Distribution` nodes were in the distributed tree.

 A :cgns:`GlobalNumbering` contains information to link an entity in the partition to its corresponding entity in the original tree.
 For example, the element section :cgns:`Hexa` has a global numbering array of value :code:`[3 4]`.
 It means: